endlos99/xdt99/MANUAL.md

 The repair operation is likely to cause data loss, so it's best to extract erroneous files beforehand or to specify an alternative output file with `-o`.

+The `--initialize` parameter creates a new, blank disk image, using an optional name provided by `-n`.

+	$ xdm99.py blank.dsk --initialize 720 -n BLANK

+The size of the disk image is given by the number of sectors.
+You may also use the aliases `SSSD`, `DSSD`, `DSDD`, and `CF` for sector counts of 360, 720, 1440, and 1600, respectively.
+Note that the disk format used by the TI 99 supports up to 1600 sectors per disk.

-The resize parameter `-Z` will change the total number of sector of the disk.
+The resize parameter `-Z` will change the total number of sector of the disk without changing the contents of the files currently stored.

 	$ xdm99.py work.dsk -Z 720

 Resizing fails if more sectors than the target size are currently in use.
-Note that the disk format used by the TI 99 supports up to 1600 sectors per disk.

 The sector dump parameter `-s` prints the hexadecimal contents of individual sectors to `stdout`.
 This can be used to further analyze disk errors or to save